First look at testing tools in Visual Studio

 Visual Studio testing tools can help you and your team develop and sustain high standards of code excellence.

 Unit testing is available in all editions of Visual Studio.
-Other testing tools, such as Live Unit Testing, IntelliTest, and Coded UI Test, are only available in Visual Studio Enterprise edition.
+Other testing tools, such as Live Unit Testing and IntelliTest, are only available in Visual Studio Enterprise edition.
 For more information about editions see Compare Visual Studio IDEs.

 The Test Explorer window helps developers create, manage, and run unit tests.
 You can use the Microsoft unit test framework or one of several third-party and open source frameworks.

 Visual Studio is also extensible and opens the door for third-party unit testing adapters such as NUnit and xUnit.net.
 In addition, the code clone capability goes hand-in-hand with delivering high-quality software by helping you identify blocks of semantically similar code that may be candidates for common bug fixes or refactoring.

 Live Unit Testing automatically runs unit tests in the background, and graphically displays code coverage and test results in the Visual Studio code editor.